LemonNES/LemonNES/README.md

-# LemonNES Browser Based NES Emulator
+# LemonNES: Browser Based NES Emulator
 LemonNES is a simple NES Emulator built with help from ChatGPT